RisottoMan/AutoEvent/README.md

 [![](https://github.com/RisottoMan/AutoEvent/blob/main/Photos/Message6.png)](https://github.com/RisottoMan/AutoEvent/blob/main/Docs/Configuration.md)

 # Credits
+- Thanks to **xleb.ik** for creating new maps, Halloween and Winter season maps.
 - Thanks to **Redforce04** for the help in changing the structures of the mini-games.
 - Thanks to **ART0022VI** for a little help in fixing plugins.
 - Thanks to **Alexander666** for the help at the initial stage of creating the plugin.